-I’m lucky enough to still be friends with someone from elementary, but I didn’t truly appreciate that friendship until a few years ago when really tough struggles, such as illness, death, and financial issues came into our lives.
+I’m lucky enough to still be friends with someone from elementary, and I really started to appreciate that friendship a few years ago when really tough struggles, such as illness, death, and financial issues came into our lives.

 Strong relationships are what keep you going during tough times.
 They help you navigate the rough patches in life and come out stronger and happier.